Bamidele0102/CreateGitRepo_script/README.md

 ## License

-This script is licensed under the MIT License.
+This script is licensed under the Apache License.

 ---